ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

     - **SHOULD** display "No Content"
   - **WHEN** data exists
     - **SHOULD** display list of item names

+# Benefits

+method/when/should block is perfect companion for TDD, is language agnostic and can be easily used with templating features like IntelliJ's live template.

+Having specific blocks means that test descriptions are always written a certain way.
+This clarifies thinking and makes sharing and understanding easier.

+Blocks group tests together, making them easier to find.

+Also, when tests run in IDE like IntelliJ, the output is much cleaner.
+The example section below is a good representation of this.

 # Template for JUnit